 If you want to go abroad or if you come (back) to Germany from abroad, you will find helpful addresses and links here.

-Many undergraduate or graduate students would like to leave their home university for a limited time.
+Many students or doctoral candidates would like to leave their home university for a limited time.
 You will soon be clear about the country.
 But at which university?
 And where does the money come from to finance the stay abroad?
 The DAAD offers an extensive information portal here.
 Under ?Information for Germans? there are tips on planning your stay, on scholarships and on the recognition of achievements abroad at your home university.
 Country-specific information gives an overview of which programs are available to get there for (almost) every country in the world.

 The DFG supports young scientists with its diverse programs in every phase of their young scientific career, regardless of their level of qualification.
 Whether during your studies, during or after your doctorate - the DFG offers the right funding opportunities: from working in DFG-funded projects during your studies to research grants and various funding programs.
 In particular, the DFG promotes the recruitment of young talent from Germany and abroad for Germany as a science location.
 The DFG supports projects in all scientific disciplines between researchers in Germany and their colleagues from home or abroad.
 GERiT - German Research Institutions in cooperation with the DAAD and the HRK covers more than 25,000 institutes at German universities and non-university research institutions according to geographical, technical and structural criteria.
 Gepris is the database in which all current and completed projects funded by the DFG are available for research.